Mikejo5000/vsts-docs-pr/docs/navigation/index.md

 Now that you have an understanding of how the user interface is structure, it's time to get started using it.
 As you can see, there are a lot of features and functionality.

-If all you need is a code repository and bug tracking solution, then start with the [Get started with Git and CodeVault](../git/gitquickstart.md) and [Manage bugs with CodePlan](../work/backlogs/manage-bugs.md).
+If all you need is a code repository and bug tracking solution, then start with the [Get started with Git and CodeVault](../git/gitquickstart.md) and [Manage bugs with Codex Agile](../work/backlogs/manage-bugs.md).

 To start planning and tracking work, see [Get started with Agile tools to plan and track work](../work/backlogs/overview.md?context=vsts/default).